 Hate waiting for your chicken to thaw before you cook them?
 Me too!
-Here’s my easy trick on how to cook a frozen whole chicken or just a few frozen chicken breasts!
+Here’s my easy trick for how to cook a frozen whole chicken or just a few frozen chicken breasts!

 Hopefully I’m not alone here, but I very often go to put a chicken in the oven for dinner, only to realize that I never thawed it!
 It never even occurred to me to try and bake a frozen chicken…